kiselevich-Alexander/epam_project/documentation/Software Requirements Specification.md

 * **Editing department information.**
 The user fills out a form for editing department information and clicks on the confirm button.
 A PUT - request is sent to the server and the data is validated. if the data is correct, the record in the database is edited.
 * **Deleting department information.**
-The user enters the departmentId of the department whose information he wants to delete.
+The user enters the departmentId of the department which information he wants to delete.
 Presses the confirm button.
 A DELETE - request is sent to the server.
 The server is checking departmentId.
-If information about such a department exists, it will be deleted; if there is no information about such a department, the server will return a message about incorrect data.
+If information about this department exists, it will be deleted; if information about this department does not exist, the server will return a message about incorrect data.
 * **Create a new employee.**
 The user fills out a form to create information about a new employee and clicks the confirm button.
 A POST - request is sent to the server, and the data is verified.
 If the data is correct, a new record is created in the database.
 * **View employee information.**